settnaing199/npm-package-test/README.md

 # Atlantis-Cache v1.0.2

 ## About
-Atlantis-Cache is an easy-to-use and lightweight server-side caching library for GraphQL.
+Atlantis-Cache is an easy-to-use and lightweight server-side caching library for GraphQL

 ## Getting Started